Aimans30/Launchpad/README.md

 # Launchpad

-A modern web application deployment platform that allows developers to easily deploy and manage their projects.
+A modern web application deployment platform that allows developers to easily deploy and manage their projects with GitHub integration and static site hosting.

 ## Overview